Important regional and international differences in populations, in respect of age, sex, occupation, social class, ethnicity and other characteristics

 International differences in life expectancy over time3

 Global life expectancy improved significantly during the Twentieth Century, especially in developed countries.
 Life expectancy at birth in the UK was 47 years in 1901[5].
 At the end of the century it was 77.5 years, an increase of over 64 per cent[3].
 These gains were due largely to the eradication and control of numerous infectious diseases and to advances in agricultural technologies such as chemical fertilisers.
 These increases, however, have not been universal.
-Due to the effects of HIV/AIDS life expectancy has actually declined recently in many sub-Saharan African countries.
-Average life expectancy in sub-Saharan Africa is now 47 years, when it could have been 62 without AIDS[4].
-Similarly, since the break-up of the Soviet Union in 1989, male life expectancy in Russia has dropped by 6 years to from 65 years in 1989 to 59 in 2005.
+Due to the effects of HIV/AIDS life expectancy has declined in many sub-Saharan African countries.
+According to the United Nations, average LEB in sub-Saharan Africa was 46 years in 2006, lower than it had been 30 years previously?

 International differences in age structure[4]